victorgrubio/tdd-katas/README.md

 ## Find more Katas

-In this websites you would be able to find more katas
+In these websites you would be able to find more katas

 - [Cyber Dojo (Fav)](https://cyber-dojo.org/creator/choose_problem)
 - [Kata-Log](https://kata-log.rocks/index.html)